-On Feb.
-12, 2018, the Trump administration released its longawaited infrastructure plan, titled "A Legislative Outline for Rebuilding Infrastructure in America."
-In 50-plus pages, the plan sets forth a detailed summary of the White House's requests for legislative actions, ranging from funding initiatives to regulatory and judicial reforms to work-force skills training.
+On February 12, 2018, the Trump administration released its long-awaited infrastructure plan, titled "A Legislative Outline for Rebuilding Infrastructure in America" (the Plan).
+In 50-plus pages, the Plan sets forth a detailed summary of the White House's requests for legislative actions, ranging from funding initiatives, regulatory and judicial reforms, and work-force skills training.
+The Plan seeks to stimulate at least \$1.5 trillion of new infrastructure investment (by leveraging \$200 billion of federal funding over 10 years) and dramatically shorten the permitting process for infrastructure projects, to two years or less.

-The plan seeks to stimulate at least \$1.5 trillion of new infrastructure investment (by leveraging \$200 billion of federal funding over 10 years) and to dramatically shorten the permitting process for infrastructure projects, to two years or less.
-As the baton passes to Congress to prepare an infrastructure bill, what does the administration's plan do to encourage investment in the U.S. public-private partnership market?
+As the baton passes to Congress to prepare an infrastructure bill, what does the Plan do to encourage investment in the U.S. public-private partnership (P3) market?